reachweb/resrv-docs/configuration.md

 - **Payment type**: Here you can select what the user will pay online.
 You can choose between paying everything (reservation plus any extras and options), the reservation price only, a percentage of the reservation price, or a fixed amount.

 - **Minutes to hold**: When a user initiates a checkout, the availability for their reservation is temporarily blocked for the given number of minutes.
 This helps to prevent double bookings, especially when availability is low.
-If the user skips the checkout and returns to the site, the availability will be restored instantly.
+If the user skips the checkout and returns to the site, the availability will be restored instantly when he performs a new availability search.

 ## Livewire checkout settings

-Here you need to select the Entries that hold the [Checkout Livewire component](./checkout#checkout-component) and the Entry that holds the [Checkout Complete Livewire component](./checkout#checkout-complete).
+Here you need to select the Entries that hold the [Checkout Livewire component](./checkout#checkout-component) and the [Checkout Complete Livewire component](./checkout#checkout-complete).

 ## Currency settings